Get the FREE one-click dictionary software for Windows

 - campy [informal]

-2. Having unsuitable feminine qualities
+2. Weal or having unsuitable feminine qualities

 - effeminate, emasculate, epicene, cissy [Brit, informal], sissified [informal], sissyish [informal], sissy [informal], campy [informal]

-Derived forms: camper, campest, camped, camps, camping
+Derived forms: campest, camps, camper, camped, camping

 See also: poncey [Brit, informal], poncy [Brit, informal], tasteless, unmanful, unmanlike, unmanly